Permutation Tests at Nonparametric Rates: Theory

 \begin{lemma} For any $n$, $\bQ_n$, $P_1$, and $P_2$, if $P_1=P_2$, then $\mme[\phi (\lbar{W}_n, \lbar{\bZ}_n)] = \alpha$. \end{lemma}

-\begin{remark} Re-computing the test statistic for all $n!$ permutations is costly even for small $n$.
-Lemma \ref{lemma:exact} and following results in this section remain unchanged if we replace $\bG_n$ with a random sample of $\bG_n$ with or without replacement (\cite{lehmann2005}, page 636). \end{remark} \begin{remark} The randomized outcome in case of ties is important for exact size in finite samples if $P_1=P_2$.
+\begin{remark} Re-computing the test statistic for all $n!$ permutations is costly, even for small $n$.
+Lemma \ref{lemma:exact} and remaining results in this section are unchanged if, instead of $\bG_n$, we use a random sample of $\bG_n$ with or without replacement (\cite{lehmann2005}, page 636). \end{remark} \begin{remark} The randomized outcome in the case of ties is important for exact size in finite samples if $P_1=P_2$.
 However, it may be desirable to have a deterministic answer to a hypothesis test after observing a sample of data.
-An easy way to fix that is to set $\phi=0$ in case of ties and the test becomes conservative, that is, the size becomes less than or equal to $\alpha$. \end{remark}
+An easy way to fix that is to set $\phi=0$ in the case of ties.
+This makes the test conservative, that is, the size becomes less than or equal to $\alpha$. \end{remark}

-However, the set of distributions that satisfy the null hypothesis $\theta(P_1)=\theta(P_2)$ is in general larger than the set of distributions that satisfy the sharp null $P_1=P_2$.
+The set of distributions that satisfy the null hypothesis $\theta(P_1)=\theta(P_2)$ is in general larger than the set of distributions that satisfy the sharp null $P_1=P_2$.
 Thus, there is no finite sample size control in general.
 To investigate the asymptotic properties of the test in \eqref{eq:setup:testfun}, we derive the probability limit of the permutation distribution,